-What about overlap with other volunteer monitoring projects such as FrogWatch, TurtleTally and Marsh Monitoring Program (MMP)?
+What about overlap with other volunteer monitoring projects?

 I see the same turtle in my pond every day.
-Do you want me to submit a sighting for every time/day that I see it?
+Do you want me to submit a sighting for every time that I see it?

 No. If you are reasonably certain that you are seeing the same animal, you only need to report it once per year.
 If there are particular locations that you plan to revisit regularly, consider waiting two to four weeks between visits.

 Do the reptiles and amphibians that I see have to be alive?